 Will be there be any new neighborhood libraries opening?
 What will the library system do differently than last year?
-These questions are answered in Table CEO-5, and the accompanying narrative.
+These questions are answered in Table CE0-5 (next page) and the accompanying narrative.
 This section highlights the major changes proposed in the budget.
-That is explained in the narrative under "Agency Budget Submission," "Mayor's Proposed Budget," and "District's Proposed Budget."
-Sometimes the explanations are very clear, and sometimes they are not, in which case a call or email to the relevant DC Council committee that has oversight over the agency may be in order.
+That is explained in the narrative under Agency Budget Submission, Mayor's Proposed Budget, and District's

+Proposed Budget.
+Sometimes the explanations are very clear, and sometimes they are not, in which case a call or email to the relevant DC Council Committee that has oversight over the agency may be in order.

-FY 2016 Approved Budget to FY 2017 Proposed Budget, by Revenue Type
+FY 2017 Approved Budget to FY 2018 Proposed Budget, by Revenue Type

-Table CE0-5 itemizes the changes by revenue type between the FY 2016 approved budget and the FY 2017 proposed budget.
-For a more comprehensive explanation of changes, please see the FY 2017 Proposed Budget Changes section, which follows the table.
+Table CE0-5 itemizes the changes by revenue type between the FY 2017 approved budget and the FY 2018 proposed budget.
+For a more comprehensive explanation of changes, please see the FY 2018 Proposed Budget Changes section, which follows the table.